siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 ## Multiplication

-Ultrareal multiplication is inherited from the inner values:
+Ultrareal multiplication is inherited from the inner states:

 $$
 u^2 \times_{\mathrm{UR}} v^2 = (uv)^2